zouge666/02806-group28.github.io/index.md

 In this project, we’re bringing these whispers and fan beliefs into the courtroom of **data**.

-Using **historical World Cup statistics**, we put these gossips on trial—
+Using **historical World Cup statistics**, we put these gossips on trial.
 Let the **numbers** speak the truth.

  Keep reading to see what the data reveals about **superstition, geography**, and **elite performance** in the world’s most watched tournament.